mallorbc/Finetune_LLMs/README.md

 #### Cuda Drivers Example

-If you have a 64-bit Linux system and need drivers for an A100, you can run a command like this to get setup.
+If you have a 64-bit Linux system and need drivers for an A100, you can run a command like this to get set up.

 ```wget https://us.download.nvidia.com/tesla/515.86.01/NVIDIA-Linux-x86_64-515.86.01.run```